Karlo-Hosting/Docs/getting-started/setting-up-a-server.md

 ## Request an Server

-Next select "Your Servers" and click on the top right corner.
+Next select "Your Servers" in the customer center and click on the plus icon in the top right corner.
 <p align="center">
   <img src="../_media/Screenshot_dash.png" alt="dash" width="45%" />
   <img src="../_media/Screenshot_serversdash.png" alt="serversdash" width="45%" />